magentabusiness/magentabusiness.github.io/docs/trendz/guide/analyze-building-energy-usage-and-carbon-emissions.md

 * Stacked bar chart to compare energy consumption by source.
 * Stacked bar chart to compare current and previous year with monthly breakdown.
 * Calculate carbon emissions in a building
-* Create ThingsBoard dashboard to visualize data with filtering options
+* Create IoT Hub dashboard to visualize data with filtering options

 ## Getting started:

 ### Prerequisites
-Energy meters already installed in the building and connected to ThingsBoard via MQTT API.
+Energy meters already installed in the building and connected to IoT Hub via MQTT API.
 To simplify data aggregation and analysis, each meter has 2 attributes:
 * `sourceType` - name of energy consumption source (HVAC, lighting, plug loads, elevators, etc.).
 There are multiple meters with the same source.
 * `area` - name of the area where it is installed  (office, meeting room, hall kitchen, etc.).
 There are multiple meters in the area.